From whistleblower laws to unions: How Google’s AI ethics meltdown could shape policy

 — Timnit Gebru (@timnitGebru) December 1, 2020

-The Omidyar Network is working with former Pinterest employee Ifeoma Ozoma on a report about what’s needed for tech whistleblowers, a spokesperson told VentureBeat.
-That report is due out next month.
+Former Pinterest employee Ifeoma Ozoma recently completed a report for Omidyar Network about the needs of tech whistleblowers.
+That report is due out next month, an Omidyar Network spokesperson told VentureBeat.
 Like Gebru’s experience at Google, Ozoma describes incidents at Pinterest of disrespect, gaslighting, and racism.

+As part of a project proposal stemming from that work, next year Ozoma said a guide for whistleblowers in tech will be released and a monetary fund will launch dedicated to paying for the physical and mental health needs of workers who are pushed out after whistleblowing.
+It’s not the sexiest part of the whistleblowing story, Ozoma told VentureBeat, but when a whistleblower is pushed out, they — and possibly their family — lose health care coverage.

+“It’s not only a deterrent to people speaking up, but it’s a huge financial consequence of speaking up and sharing information that I believe is in the public interest,” she said.

 UC Berkeley Center for Law and Technology codirector Sonia Katyal supports strengthening existing whistleblower laws for ethics researchers.
 “I would say very strongly that existing law is totally insufficient,” she told VentureBeat.
-“What we should be concerned about is the world where all of the most talented researchers like [Gebru] get hired at these places and then effectively muzzled from speaking.
+“What we should be concerned about is a world where all of the most talented researchers like [Gebru] get hired at these places and then effectively muzzled from speaking.
 And when that happens, whistleblower protections become essential.”

 In a paper published in the UCLA Law Review last year, Katyal wrote about whistleblower protections as part of a toolkit needed to address issues at the intersection of AI and civil rights.
 She argues that whistleblower protections may be particularly important in situations where companies rely on self-regulation and in order to combat algorithmic bias.